gmrandazzo/libscientific/paper.md

 # Multivariate analyisis algorithms specs

 Principal component analysis (PCA) is one of the most commonly used methods for multivariate analysis.
 PCA is an unsupervised method that compresses data into low-dimensional representations that capture the dominant variation in the data.
-Libscientific provides a robust implementation of PCA using the NIPALS algorithm described in Geladi paper [@Geladi86]. libscientific implementation can handle data sets with many variables, few instances, and missing values.
+Libscientific provides a robust implementation of PCA using the NIPALS algorithm described in Geladi paper [@Geladi86].
+Libscientific implementation can handle data sets with many variables, few instances, and missing values.

 Partial least squares (PLS) is another commonly used method for multivariate analysis.
 PLS is a supervised method that captures the dominant covariation between the data matrix and the target/response.
 Libscientific provides one version of PLS described by Geladi et al [@Geladi86].
 This implementation works with single-task and multi-task regression problems.

-In addition to PCA and PLS, libscientific provides implementations of Consensus PCA (CPCA) to analyze time series and multi-block data, algorithm described in the Westerhuis paper [@Westerhuis98], and other multi-block methods such as Unfold Principal Component Analysis (UPCA) and Unfold Partial Least Squares (UPLS) both implementation from Wold et al[@SWold87].
+In addition to PCA and PLS, Libscientific provides implementations of Consensus PCA (CPCA) to analyze time series and multi-block data, algorithm described in the Westerhuis paper [@Westerhuis98], and other multi-block methods such as Unfold Principal Component Analysis (UPCA) and Unfold Partial Least Squares (UPLS) both implementation from Wold et al[@SWold87].

 All multivariate algorithms admit missing values since the core linear algebra functions are coded to skip missing values, according to Martens et al (page 381)[@Martens2001].